mkr176/INF_2900_TEAM5/README.md

    python manage.py migrate
    ```

-4. To start the Django server, stay in the same folder and run the following command:
+4. To start the Django server.
+Change directory to `library_manager` and run the following command:
    ```bash
    python manage.py runserver
    ```